The US and China: The global competition for hearts, minds, and wallets

 - Convincing in nature

-Americans typically reveal important information first, starting with the conclusions.
-They then provide supporting details to make their reasoning coherent and understandable.
+Americans usually present important information first, starting with the conclusions.
+They then provide supporting details to make their reasoning coherent and easy to follow.
 In business, they prefer to state their key points clearly and directly right away.
-Afterwards, they actively negotiate with their partners by testing and comparing different solutions.
-They deliberately try out various approaches before finally reaching a definitive outcome.
+After that, they actively negotiate with their partners by testing and comparing different solutions.
+They deliberately try various approaches before ultimately reaching a final outcome.

 - Building context before the main points